- Online Training

 This one should go without saying, but you need to be 100% honest with your athletes all the time.
 This doesn’t mean that you have to be a stone-faced, emotionless winning machine.
 Emotion is a human condition, but college athletics is a business and winning is big business.
 If you want to continue winning you may have to hurt some people’s feelings.
 Not everyone will fit into your program.
 Be mindful of your players and if they do not fit with the program ideals, have those conversations early and be willing to help them find a fit somewhere.
 Just because it didn’t work out with them on your team doesn’t mean that they cannot be successful somewhere else.
 If you truly value what the athlete has given to be a part of your program, recognize that it may be the best for them and the program for that individual to move on.

-The points mentioned above are some simple strategies that I have witnessed first-hand during my coaching career.
+The points mentioned above are some simple strategies for fostering a winning team culture that I have witnessed first-hand during my coaching career.
 I have had the opportunity to work with coaches who win, coaches who lose, coaches whose athletes love them, and coaches whose athletes hate them.
 Many of the techniques mentioned above were used by coaches whose athletes either loved them or hated them, but both had the same results: wins.

 Winning at the collegiate level means you have to keep winning at the forefront of what you preach.
 Win in the classroom, win in the community, and win on the field.
 Winning in all aspects of the athlete’s lives requires attention to detail, constant coaching, and brutal honesty on both ends.
 If you slip up as a coach, expect your athletes to hold you to the team standards.
 That keeps everyone on the same page and winning as a group.

 Email us: firstname.lastname@example.org